cybozu/neco-containers/maintenance.md

 1. Check the latest release of `prometheus-operator`
 2. Update version variable in `Dockerfile`.
 3. Update `BRANCH` and `TAG` files.

+## promtail

+Promtail contains two versions, one for promtail and the other for libsystemd.
+The promtail version should be the same with [loki](##loki).
+The libsystemd version should be the same with the one running on the host OS.

+1. Update `LOKI_VERSION` in `Dockerfile`.
+2. Update `SYSTEMD_VERSION` in `Dockerfile` if needed.
+3. Update `TAG` file.

 ## pushgateway